 - Connections: Rear-projection TVs have the same connection needs as projectors do.
 Make sure you'll be able to use your existing equipment with your TV.
 If you plan to upgrade to Blu-ray or HD-DVD, make sure your set has an HDMI connection for digital input.

-Check out the links on the next page to learn more about projection TVs and different TV technologies.
+Check out the links below to learn more about projection TVs and different TV technologies.